 St Petersburg offers a reasonable range of activities including kayaking, cycling, cooking courses and relaxing in a banya (hot bath).
-There are winter sports such as ice-skating and skiing as well as spectator sports including ice-hockey and soccer with the local team FC Zenit St Petersburg playing at Krestovsky Stadium, a venue for the 2018 World Cup.
+There are winter sports such as ice-skating and skiing as well as spectator sports including ice-hockey and soccer: the local team FC Zenit St Petersburg plays at Krestovsky Stadium, which hosted the 2018 World Cup.

 If you’re looking for a uniquely Russian experience, then head to the nearest banya (steam bath) of which St Petersburg has several, both standard and luxury.
 Enter the parilka (steam room) stark naked and sit back and watch the mercury rise.
 To eliminate toxins and improve circulation, bathers beat each other (never too hard!) with a bundle of birch branches, known as veniki.
 It's actually an extremely pleasant sensation.
 When you can’t take the heat, retreat.
 A public banya allows access to a plunge pool, usually filled with ice-cold water.
 The contrast in temperature is invigorating, energising and purifying.